lmcmicu/openquantumreality.org/README.md

 **On the web server (only for the web site admin):**

+*Before making any changes to the server*, you should dry run the following steps on a dev branch on your own workstation to be certain that that the files in the `html/` directory are being generated correctly.
+The below steps assume that this has been done and that the changes have been merged to the main branch.

 1. Add any images or other required resources (PDF files, videos, etc.) to the `html/resources/` directory.

 2. Navigate to the `www/` directory, update the source code using `git pull`, and recompile it using `make` (or `make -B`).
 If all goes well, this will look like: